-Grades allowed in course: 12 Length of Course: 1⁄2 year/20 weeks Pre-requisite: U.S. History and Government
+Grades allowed in course: 12 Length of Course: 1⁄2 year/20 weeks Prerequisite: U.S. History and Government

 Politics in Government is a one semester course required for all seniors.
 The purpose is to provide understanding of the various institutions, groups, beliefs, and ideas that constitute U.S. government and politics.
 Including the study of facts, concepts, and theories used to interpret U.S. government and the analysis of political processes/behavior and their consequences.
+This course is requirement for NYS graduation.